 Weekly Insights: Tykes & Teens

 Weekly Insights works in conjunction with Indian River Indicators.
 Indian River Indicators was launched in June 2021 and originated after the completion of the 2019 Indian River Community Needs Assessment.
 It provides key data and information about our community that is updated annually and can be used to support and sustain proven programs.
 It can also be used by community leaders to develop policy, promote promising practices and inspire innovation that can lead to solutions to persistent community challenges.
-Indian River Community Foundation holds informational sessions on the first Tuesday of every month at 4pm via Zoom to introduce the community to this new resource.
-Please email Director of Philanthropy, Chiaka Nwosu at firstname.lastname@example.org to attend a session.
+Indian River Community Foundation holds monthly informational sessions to introduce the community to this new resource.
+The next session will be held on Tuesday, December 7th at 4pm via zoom.
+Please email Foundation Coordinator, Chiaka Nwosu at email@example.com to attend a session.

 To learn more visit www.ircommunityfoundation.org and click “Indian River Indicators” or contact a member of the Community Foundation’s team at 772.492.1407.